Place Value Hop

 Independent working time(15 minutes)

 - Gather students together, and pass out the Place Value Hop worksheet.

 - Read the directions to the students, and tell them that they may begin.

-- Support: Students who need extra help can use the Place Value Hop Support sheet.
+Support: Students who need extra help can use the Place Value Hop #1 worksheet.
 This is a differentiated version that only gives students two-digit numbers to work with.

-- Ask students to turn in their sheets so you can check for understanding.
+- Have students turn in their sheets so you can assess understanding.

-- Ask one of the students to explain in her own words what she learned today.
+- Ask one of the students to explain in their own words what they learned today.

 - Write a final set of four digits on the board.